stevejbrown/stevejbrown.github.io/_posts/2017-03-07-PoE-scraping.md

                                       league_offset=0)
 {% endhighlight %}

-Now we can connect to the database and add our leagues.
+Next we can connect to the database and add our leagues.
 First we'll make a connection and then grab a cursor that allows us to run SQL commands on the database.